umatidocs-labs/sample-calculator-extension/readme.md

 How you earn revenue;<b>
  + By selling a pro version for your loan calculator.
-You have total control on the pricing of your simplelender version.<b>
+You have total control on the pricing of your simplelender version.
- + Earn 30% recurring revenue from simplelender for every customer who discover us through you.
+ + Earn 30% recurring revenue from simplelender for every customer who discover us through you.</b>

 Get Started
 1. Add the above displayed code at the top of your wordpress loan calculator - it is well commented.